Information for Leaders

 Is there an extra charge for events held during weekday business hours?

 Yes.
-Weekday events during the day require me to leave work for several hours; this is the reason for the extra charge.
+Weekday events during the day require me to leave work for several hours; this is the reason

 What timing system and software do you use?